SUNsung/dm-PWM/README.md

 PWM controller module with driver:

+Main characteristics:
-  logic level: 12V
+ - logic level: 12V
-  working load: up to 10A
+ - working load: up to 10A
-  maximum load: 25A
+ - maximum load: 25A

 Implemented by:
 - dual position indicator of the driver;